ruke04/training-app/README.md

 ```
 The included test `web_login_test.robot` registers a new user, logs in, and fetches profile using the UI.

+## Jenkins CI/CD

+This project includes a Jenkins pipeline for continuous integration and deployment.

+### Quick Start with Jenkins

+1. **Install required Jenkins plugins:**
+   - Robot Framework Plugin
+   - HTML Publisher Plugin
+   - Docker Pipeline

+2. **Create a new Pipeline job** in Jenkins:
+   - Point to your repository
+   - Use the included `Jenkinsfile`

+3. **Run the pipeline** - it will:
+   - Build Docker images
+   - Start services
+   - Run Robot Framework tests
+   - Test API endpoints
+   - Publish test results

+See [JENKINS.md](JENKINS.md) for detailed setup instructions and configuration options.

 ## Troubleshooting
 - If the browser console shows CORS errors, set env var `CORS_ORIGIN=http://localhost:8080` for the backend.
 - Ensure ports aren’t in use: backend `8000`, frontend `8080`.